ytgov/employee-directory/README.md

 Before starting the API server, you need to create the appropriate .env file which can be done by running `cp src/api/.env src/api/.env.development`.
 You must then set the appropriate values

+Before starting the WEB server, you need to create the appropriate .env file which can be done by running `cp src/web/.env.sample src/web/.env.development`.
+You must then set the appropriate value

 To develop within this environment, you must have Node.js and NPM installed on your development machine.
 Open two terminal windows and open one to `/src/api` and `src/web` respectively.
 Both the API back-end and the web front-end can be started with: `npm run start:dev`.

 Once both are running, open your browser and navigate to http://localhost:8080 to view the application.